gloverab/cot-alerts-react-interview/README.md

 ## Requirements

-* Please create at least one component.
-You may componentize more granularly as you see fit.
 * Please use typescript
 * Please store the alerts somewhere they can be accessed from another component (eg. React Context api.
 You are welcome to install another state-management library if you're more comfortable)
+* The alerts should look like the examples below.
+No need to get them perfect but the layout should look close enough.
+* Display the alerts list in the center of the screen.
+The alerts should never be wider than 500px.
+* Please optimize for mobile viewing as well as desktop.
 * Please format the event date correctly. `dayjs` is installed in this project.
 * Please make sure the details bubble at the bottom accurately represents both the *quantity* and *sections* that a user would like to receive alerts for.
-* Please include a "Load More" button at the bottom to fetch 20 more alerts, and append them to the existing alert list.
-You don't have to worry about passing offset or limit in this example.
+* Please include a "Load More" button at the bottom to fetch 20 more alerts, and add them to the existing alert list.
 * Please account for error handling.

 ## Keep in Mind